-The objective of the monitoring is to assess the current status of sea eagles in the north-eastern part of the Sakhalin island (pipelines route and the Lunsky Bay) to develop impact mitigation measures for sea eagles during the assets operation.
+The objective of the monitoring is to assess the current status of sea eagles in the north-eastern part of Sakhalin (in the pipeline route area and Lunsky Bay) in order to develop impact mitigation measures for sea eagles during the operation of assets.

-• map eagles nests and nesting areas, and inspect nests and habitats condition;
+• Map the eagles’ nests and nesting areas, and inspect nests and habitat conditions,

-• compare eagle nesting areas condition, productivity rates in the assets impact areas and specially protected natural areas being under control;
+• Compare eagle nesting area conditions and productivity rates in the assets’ impact areas and in control zones of specially protected natural areas,

-• identify key natural and anthropogenic factors influencing the eagles’ population stability, including estimate of bears and production operations effect during nesting period;
+• Identify key natural and anthropogenic factors influencing the eagles’ population stability, including assessing the impact of bears and operations on eagle populations during the nesting period, and

-• develop additional measures to mitigate impact on eagles in the course of assets operation, if necessary.
+• Develop additional measures to mitigate the impact on eagles during the operation of assets, if necessary.

-The eagle monitoring programme has been implemented since 2004 in line with recommendations made by the State Environmental Expert Review in respect of the Sakhalin-2 TEOC.
-From 2004 to 2008, the surveys covered the area which included all bays (Lunsky, Nabil, Nyisky, Chaivo and South Piltun), lower parts of rivers as well as the areas of impact of assets under construction, such as the pipeline route and onshore processing facility (OPF).
-The surveys were conducted twice a year: in spring, during the early nesting period, and in summer, during the late nesting period, when chicks have already improved in strength and are preparing to leave the nest.
-The spring census results were used to assess the risks and allowed to optimise the timeframe for construction activities.
-For each identified active nesting site, impact mitigation measures were developed, introduction of which was strictly controlled by Sakhalin Energy.
+The eagle monitoring programme has been implemented since 2004 in line with recommendations made by the State Environmental Expert Review regarding the Sakhalin-2 feasibility study.
+From 2004 to 2008, studies were carried out in the north-eastern part of Sakhalin (Lunsky, Nabil, Nyisky, Chaivo, and the southern part of Piltun Bay), in the lower parts of rivers, as well as in the impact zones of assets under construction, such as the pipeline and the Onshore Processing Facility (OPF).
+Surveys were conducted twice a year: in spring, at the beginning of the nesting period, and in summer, at the end of the nesting period, when nestlings are old enough to leave the nest.
+The spring census results were used to assess risks and optimise the timeframe for construction activities.
+Mitigation measures, which were strictly monitored, were developed for each identified active nesting site.

-With the completion of construction in 2010, which have the most intense impact during the nesting period, are no longer conducted in spring.
-The monitoring of the eagle population is now carried out in the Nogliki District: within the 2 km corridor along the onshore pipelines route, within the 3 km area around OPF boundaries, and in the control area at a distance of up to 2 km from the northern part of Lunsky Bay shoreline (Specially Protected Natural Areas) for the purpose of representative comparison.
+Since the completion of construction in 2010, which had the greatest impact during the nesting periods, spring surveys have no longer been carried out.
+The eagle population is currently monitored in the Nogliki district: within a 2 km corridor along the onshore pipeline route, within a 3 km area around OPF boundaries, and, for the purpose of representative comparison, in the control area on the northern shore of Lunsky Bay (Specially Protected Natural Area).

-The overall number of Steller's sea eagle nesting sites in Sakhalin amounts to 52−-550.
-Most of the Sakhalin Island Steller’s sea eagle population (about 65%) is concentrated around lagoon bays of the north-eastern coast.
+The total number of Steller's sea-eagle breeding sites on Sakhalin ranges between 520 and 550.
+The main portion of the population on Sakhalin (about 65%) is concentrated around lagoon bays on the north-eastern coast.